Workflow for OP PSD2 Confirmation of Funds API

 4.3 The customer authenticates and authorizes

-Authentication and authorization are the business of the customer and the auth server.
+Authentication and authorization are the responsibility of the customer and the authorization server.
 The customer logs in and selects the authorizations they wish to confirm or reject.

 Test credentials